oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 ```

   In this case the compartment `CTDOKE` (or whatever name you entered if you chose to override it) did not exist in the tenancy root, so the compartment was created, If it had existed then the script would have retrieved it's information for re-use.

+  **Important** It can take a short while for the compartment information to be propagated to all OCI regions and environments.

 ## Task 5: Creating the Kubernetes cluster